johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

-in [ProTracker](https://en.wikipedia.org/wiki/ProTracker) and [FastTracker II](https://en.wikipedia.org/wiki/FastTracker_2), so maybe I'm a bit more attuned to the accurate emulation of the audiovisual idiosyncrasies of these classic machines than the average user (or maybe not --- many people who "just play games" can be very sensitive to these aspects as well).
+in [ProTracker](https://en.wikipedia.org/wiki/ProTracker) and [FastTracker II](https://en.wikipedia.org/wiki/FastTracker_2), so maybe I'm a bit more attuned to the accurate emulation of the audiovisual idiosyncrasies of these classic machines than the average user (or maybe not---many people who "just play games" can be very sensitive to these aspects as well).
 I've also done a fair bit of VGA programming in assembly on my first 486 PC, so I'm not a complete stranger to the low-level details of graphics programming either.